 - Ankle sprains

 At Flagstaff Bone & Joint, our specialty-trained orthopaedic doctor understands that proper diagnosis is paramount in determining the most effective treatment plan to care for your individual condition.

-To consult with our orthopaedic doctor specializing in the ankle at Flagstaff Bone & Joint in Flagstaff, Cottonwood, Williams, and Kingman – Hualapai Mountain, please request an appointment online or call (928) 773-2280.
+To consult with our orthopaedic doctor specializing in the ankle at Flagstaff Bone & Joint in Flagstaff, Cottonwood, and Kingman – Hualapai Mountain, please request an appointment online or call (928) 773-2280.

 Why choose Flagstaff Bone & Joint?

 At Flagstaff Bone & Joint, our ankle specialist is a recognized leader in the diagnosis and treatment of ankle injuries and conditions.
 Dr. Kevin O'Donnell has the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.